Am I loving it?

 Asking, “Am I loving it?“ is less like asking, “Does IT fill me with love?” and more like asking, “Am I filling MYSELF with love for this thing?
 Am I connecting my loving true nature to this experience?”

 If I sit and wait for it to come from outside me, I find so often that it does not fill me with love.
 But if I clear my mind I notice that I am filled with love.
-When I experience my love-fullness, I find that what’s in front of me becomes instantly lovable every time.
+It’s my default setting.
+Love is all I AM before I think and believe something.
+When I experience my inherent love-fullness, I find that what’s in front of me becomes instantly lovable every time.
 It is entirely within me.
 Sometimes I’m able to do it and sometimes I’m not.
 But it comes down to MY fullness in love and not some special lovability in the object.
 Nothing is any more or less lovable than anything else.
 Everything is equally and inherently lovable when I am filled with love.

-If I want to love what is and I’m finding it hard, I can work on clearing away all of my stories, all the identities and habits of mind I have innocently clouding over my love.
+If I want to love what is and I’m finding it hard, I can work on clearing away all of my stories, all the identities and habits of mind I have innocently placed between myself and love.
 When I’m able to do it, I find I can love anything just as it is.

 If I really want peace in my world, I don’t have to wait for it.
-I don’t have to leave it up to fate, to the situation or to the other guy.
+I don’t have to leave it up to fate, to the situation or to the other person.

 I can do it right now (when I can).